 While browsing through a folder with invoices and letters to and from RCA Records, a paystub from 1962 drew my attention: for a ‘record album in color LPM/LSP/2569’.
 This really blew my mind.
 The serial number was new to me, and Warhol hardly produced album covers in the Sixties.
 With the help of project cataloger Matt Gray, another document was quickly found: a copy of Andy Warhol’s matching invoice to art director Bob Jones at RCA, dated May 1 1962, for a “record alban (sic) in hot colors”.
 In pencil is written July 6, probably the date he got paid.

-The album with the serial numbers LPM 2569 (mono) or LSP 2569 (stereo) turns out to be Take Ten, a solo album by Paul Desmond, the saxophone player who is world famous for being the composer and performer of the iconic jazz tune Take Five, while he was a member of the Dave Brubeck Quartet (1959).
+The album with the serial numbers LPM 2569 (mono) or LSP 2569 (stereo) turns out to be Take Ten, an album by Paul Desmond, the saxophone player who is world famous for being the composer and performer of the iconic jazz tune Take Five, while he was a member of the Dave Brubeck Quartet (1959).
 All tunes for Take Ten, an obvious follow up of that monster hit, both in name and style, were recorded at the Webster Hall, NYC, between June 5 and June 25, 1963.
 Very remarkable: the music was recorded a full year after Warhol was commissioned for the album art.
 Which shows the album had been planned very long in advance.
 The actual release date of Take Ten is not specified, but in the Billboard issue of Oct.
 26, 1963, there is a short album review in the ‘Pop spotlight’ category.
 So it’s safe to say: Fall 1963.

 This cover cleverly managed to stay under the ‘Warhol radar’ all those years, because it’s not your typical Andy Warhol album cover art.
 But once you know, and have a closer look, it totally makes sense.
 The ‘hot’ background is painted in watercolors, similar to what Warhol did for fashion drawings for magazines in the early Sixties.
 Compared with the cover for the Harper’s Bazaar International Fashion Special, Fall 1962, which was with a high probability created around the same time, the color palette used for the Take Ten cover is very similar.
 Paul Desmond’s high contrast portrait in black – most likely screenprinted – is an early version of a technique Warhol would often use in the following years for his famous photobooth paintings.
 A fine example to compare with is the Today’s Teen-Agers cover for Time Magazine, January 29,1965.